My Lab Environment

 1 x vSyslog (FT Protected)

-SQL DB for Protected Site vCenter, Oracle DB for Recovery Site vCenter
+SQL DB for vCenter

 VUM, VUMDS, View, View Sec Server (with PCoIP)

-5.0 vMA for general management
+5.5 vMA for general management

-vCOps Enterprise v5
+vCOps Enterprise v5.8

 Virtual Infrastructure Navigator